 COVID-19 Support for businesses

-Small Business grant and Retail, Hospitality and Leisure grant applications are open
+Small Business grant and Retail, Hospitality and Leisure grant applications are now closed.

 You will need your unique application reference number

 - Please make sure that grant applications include your unique reference number and as much detail as possible as this will speed up the application verification process.

 - Please note: We are experiencing a high volume of enquiries.
 Our team is dealing with them and will reply as soon as possible.

 - Letters containing the reference number have been sent to eligible businesses.

 - Bills already sent out for properties currently in receipt of retail discount will show the discount as 50%.
 This is because the bills were sent out before the budget announcement was made.
 If your business already qualifies for the relief we will be issuing a revised bill in due course, showing the 100% discount.

 - If you already receive retail relief or other small business rate relief, there is no need to contact us about your bill.
 We will contact you as soon as the claim system is in place.